Ruach/ruach.github.io/_posts/2020-04-19-btb-bpd-Boom.markdown

 249   fetch_controller.io.imem_resp.bits.xcpt := s2_tlb_resp
 250   when (icache.io.resp.valid && icache.io.resp.bits.ae) { fetch_controller.io.imem_resp.bits.xcpt.ae.inst := true.B }
 ```

-First of all,
+The *fetch_controller* member in the BoomFrontendModule
+is the instance of FetchControlUnit class.
+As fetch_controller instacne determines next fetch-pc address,
 s0_pc is determined based on the signal sent from the fetch_controller.
-Here the fetch_controller is an instance of FetchControlUnit.
 When the fetch_controller.io.imem_req.valid signal is true,
 then the new address determined by the fetch_controller should be used
 to fetch instructions from the icache.
 On the other hand, next pc address (npc) is used.
+Now let's take a look at the implementation of 5 stages of front-end.

 **ifu/fetch-control-unit.scala**